snotbane/penny/wiki/statement.md

 		`You choose to eat a banana.`
 ```

 This example shows a way of writing branches in expanded form.
-You may assign a label to a branch by writing the name of the label before the display text. `jump`ing to this `label` will jump to the branch as if it was selected in the menu.
+You may assign a label to a branch by writing the name of the label before the display text. `jump`ing to this `label` will jump to the branch as if it was selected in the prompt.

 > [!TIP]
-> You may also assign a label to the menu, but this will not preserve the preceding text.
+> You may also assign a label to the prompt, but this will not preserve the preceding text.
 This can be useful in certain situations, but if you wish to make sure the preceding text is always used, it is better to place a label before the text, like so:
 > > ```pny
 > > ...
 > >
-> > label menu_fruit
+> > label prompt_fruit
 > >
 > > `What kind of fruit would you like to eat?`
-> > menu
+> > prompt
 > > 	label branch_apple
 > >
 > > 	...